reallusion/iClone/LayoutManager/README.md

-# Layer Manager
+# Group Manager

 ### Version: 0.8.3 (in progress)

 ### Introduction

-Layer Manager is a utility that creates layer controls for iClone.
-When Using Layer Manager - every object that is created within iClone is placed on a Layer - each object defaults to the World Layer.
-Each layer has it's own properties - and each object assumes the properties of the layer it exists on.
-Layers can easily be hidden or other operations.
+Group Manager is a utility that creates layer controls for iClone.
+When using Group Manager, every object that is created within iClone is placed under a group - usually the World group.
+Each group has it's own properties - and each object assumes the properties of the group it exists under.
+Group can operate on its child elements in a single operation such as toggling visibility.

 ### Release Notes